vercel/next.js/readme.md

   <ul><li><a href="./examples/with-styled-components">Styled components custom document</a></li></ul>
   <ul><li><a href="./examples/with-amp">Google AMP</a></li></ul>
 </details></p>

+- Is rendered on the server side
+- Is used to change the initial server side rendered document markup
+- Commonly used to implement server side rendering for css-in-js libraries like [styled-components](./examples/with-styled-components), [glamorous](./examples/with-glamorous) or [emotion](with-emotion). [styled-jsx](https://github.com/zeit/styled-jsx) is included with Next.js by default.

 Pages in `Next.js` skip the definition of the surrounding document's markup.
 For example, you never include `<html>`, `<body>`, etc. To override that default behavior, you must create a file at `./pages/_document.js`, where you can extend the `Document` class: